ManalAlyami7/ManalAlyami7/README.md

 ---

-**⭐ Open to Data Science & AI Engineering opportunities in Saudi Arabia & GCC**
+**⭐ Open to Data Science & AI Engineering opportunities in Saudi Arabia**

 **Feel free to explore my repositories - star the ones you find interesting!**